rauhbein/haspocproofs/README.md

 scratch as specification functions, using some dummy instantiations for the existence proofs, than to replace the current axioms one by one.

-As described in the paper, we only showed the bisimulation between the ideal and refined model for steps that involve the guest.
+As noted above, we only showed the bisimulation between the ideal and refined model for steps that involve the guest.
 Lemmas about hypervisor steps are mainly proven by "cheat", i.e., assumed to be true.
 The same holds for the proof of the refined model invariant which was only conducted on paper.